 Description of Cisco Router Products

-There are several varieties of cisco routers.
-The relevant router models are the 2500, 4000, 7000, and 7500 series.
-Physically, each is as follows:
+are the 2500, 4000, 7000, and 7500 series.
+Physically, each is as

-The 2501 (which is about the only router out of the 2500 series we use) has a console port and an aux port in the form of rj45 type connectors.
+follows: The 2501 (which is about the only router out of the 2500 series we use) has a console port and an aux port in the form of rj45 type connectors.
 There is one 10 megabit ethernet AUI type connector, and two high density 60 pin serial connectors.
 The serial connectors are used for the WAN connections.

 The 4000 is the next step up in Cisco's product line.
 It has a console port and an aux port in the form of two db25 connectors.
 There are slots for various interfaces, however, they are not presented in a card/slot format, rather each card adds interfaces to those already in existance so it becomes possible to have, for example, interfaces Serial0 through Serial11 by using three cards.